Valorant

 I was playing CVAL, which is considered Tier 2 valorant: basically a level below the official professional circuit with large salaries and such.
 In the last semester of CVAL I played, I set the record for the highest ACS (combat score, measure of your impact) during playoffs.
 I was elite at it and the matches in of themselves were extremely enjoyable.
 Both teams are fully trying, lots of practice (from the other team at least) with set strategies, warm-ups, etc. and you lay it all down in a Best of 3 or 5 series that takes hours.
 Our team made some decent runs and had success, and I had good teammates that set up to enable me well.
 I also played in a couple of LANs, winning one of them with some fun memories doing so.

-As of writing this I'm still Radiant top 300, but that's only because this ranked season hasn't ended yet.
+As of writing this I'm still Radiant top 300 in November 2025, but that's only because this ranked season hasn't ended yet.
 I've only played 4-5 matches in the past month and don't intend on playing actively again as it draws my attention from other things I want to do.
 I've had outreach from schools with scholarship opportunities and T2 team trial offers.
 Questions from friends or Valorant players I know are around why I haven't tried pursuing a pro career if I'm able to play and excel at that level; it's weird to people when I try to explain my lack of interest in doing so.
 I understand why it can seem weird and don't blame them for thinking that way, it's just how I go about life :P. The natural tendencies that let me have fun and do well in Valorant (without getting burnt out unlike other activities) are the same tendencies that urge me to go elsewhere for long-term ventures, and I'm fine with that.

 Fortnite